Groovy

 The most interesting part of the user interface is the IntelliJ IDEA Editor since it lets you invoke almost any IDE feature without leaving it, which helps you organize a layout where you have more screen space because auxiliary controls like toolbars and windows are hidden.

 Accessing a tool window via its shortcut moves the input focus to it, so you can use all keyboard commands in its context.
-When you need to go back to the editor, press Escape.
+When you need to go back to the editor, press Esc.

 Below is a list of shortcuts that invoke the tool windows you will most often need: